RedCatN1/YAMLParser/README.md

 Deletes parameters, From position - start To position - end, always returns 0 Function InsertYAMLParam(ParamCaption,ParamValue,ParamComment:String;ParamLevel,ParamPosition:Integer):integer; Inserts a parameter, always returns 0

+To build, you will need FPC version 3.2.0 or higher.
+Thanks to the guys from the forum https://forum.lazarus.freepascal.org/ for their help